MilesSpence/River-Crossing-Game/README.md

 #### Part 1 – Get Familiar with the Current Code
 Getting the GitHub Project

-Go to the  rivercrossingstarterLinks to an external site. project on my GitLab site and copy the URL from the clone button.
+Go to the [riverstartercode](https://code.vt.edu/gregwk/rivercrossingstarter). project on my GitLab site and copy the URL from the clone button.
 Create a private repo called RiverCrossing in your GitLab account by selecting "Import Project" and then "Repo by URL".

 Importing a repository on GitLab using a URL